Student with backpack smiling

 Black Student Success Week

 In 2020, a dedicated coalition of leaders and advocates within the California Community Colleges pioneered the creation of Black Student Success Week.
-This annual event, observed during the last week of April, offers a time to reflect on our commitment to the academic well-being of Black and African American students.
+This annual event, observed during the last full week of April, offers a time to reflect on our commitment to the academic well-being of underserved students, including but not limited to Black and African American students.

 Daily